stylesm/universityofnottingham.github.io/docs/standards/continuous-integration.md

 ## Deployment

-!!! info "We do not use Continuous Deployment, but we deploy via [VSTS]."
+!!! info "We do not use Continuous Deployment, but we deploy via [Azure DevOps]."

 Most of our applications are deployed by manually triggering a deployment to an environment on the CI / CD server.